Cable TV Connection Guide

 Please check that your Cable Ready TV is programmed for CABLE and not for ANTENNA input.
 Some TVs have switches on the back.
 Most use the remote control to access Main Menu Setup Functions.

-If you are still having problems such as partial channel reception, snow or static, call the CUIT Service Desk at 212-854-1919.
-Before calling, please make sure that your TV or VCR is programmed correctly.
+If you are still having problems such as partial channel reception, snow or static, contact the CUIT Service Desk at email email@example.com or call 212-854-1919.